AlirezaNaderiAkhormeh/Fall-From-Height/README.md

 # Fall-From-Height
 This repository contains a valid skeletal multibody model imported to Matlab/Simscape from a valid OpenSim model[1].
-This model has been developed in Matlab2025/b.To refer to this  work site [2].
+This model has been developed in Matlab2025/b.To refer to this  work cite [2].
 # How to use
 -  download "Fullbody_OpensimModel_in_Simscape.slx".
 -  download "obj" folder.